Sign up today to receive the latest information and helpful resources.

 If your healthcare provider prescribes IMBRUVICA® capsules or tablets:

 - Swallow IMBRUVICA® capsules or tablets whole with a glass of water.
-Do not open, break, or chew IMBRUVICA® capsules.
-Do not cut, crush, or chew IMBRUVICA® tablets.

-- If you miss a dose of IMBRUVICA® take it as soon as you remember on the same day.
-Take your next dose of IMBRUVICA® at your regular time on the next day.
-Do not take extra doses of IMBRUVICA® to make up for a missed dose.
+- If you miss a dose of IMBRUVICA®, take or give it as soon as you remember on the same day.
+Take or give the next dose of IMBRUVICA® at the regular time on the next day.
+Do not take or give extra doses of IMBRUVICA® to make up for a missed dose.

-- If you take too much IMBRUVICA® call your healthcare provider or go to the nearest hospital emergency room right away.
+- If you take too much IMBRUVICA®, call your healthcare provider or go to the nearest hospital emergency room right away.

 Before taking any medicine, it’s important to understand its benefits and risks.